-Finally, as Bloomberg shows, below are the industries with the highest and lowest rates of employment growth for the most recent month: monthly growth rates are shown for the prior year.
+Looking over the past year, the following charts from Bloomberg show the industries with the highest and lowest rates of employment growth for the most recent month.
+Additionally, monthly growth rates are shown for the prior year.